Allowing yourself something that you love, wholeheartedly, is an act of self-love. Make a bit of space to give that to yourself.

-I deliberately haven’t edited this passage, I’ve just set it down as I wrote it – though I know it’s clumsy or confusing in bits – because it’s real and what came to me in that moment.
+I deliberately haven’t edited this passage, I’ve just set it down as I wrote it, because it’s real and what came to me in that moment.

 And having written it, and then reading back over it afterwards, I realised, yes, that IS what I love about swimming in the sea.
 And although I hadn’t taken it for granted – in fact, I’ve particularly come to appreciate being close to the ‘wild’ over the last 16 months of reduced movement – this exercise, of really paying attention, has given me a new appreciation for my swimming.
 It’s encouraged me to prioritise it as something I can do conveniently, easily.

 Of course there’s other things in my life that I love and that are more difficult for me to do right now, for various reasons, but having brought this one into foreground focus has somehow shifted my perspective slightly from regretting what I’m missing to appreciating what I’m able to do, and prioritising it.